 The Company was incorporated on April 13, 2007 pursuant to the Business Corporations Act of British Columbia.
-Effective January 18, 2019, the Company changed its name from WPC Resources Inc. to Blue Star Gold Corp.
 The Company's principal business activity is the acquisition and exploration of mineral property interests.
 The Company is in the exploration stage and substantially all the Company's efforts are devoted to financing and developing these property interests.
 There has been no determination whether the Company's interests in unproven exploration and evaluation assets contain economically recoverable mineral resources.
 The Company is listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "BAU".

 The Company's principal business activity is acquiring, exploring and evaluating mineral properties, and following evaluation, joint venturing or developing these properties further or disposing of them.
-At November 30, 2019, the Company was in the exploration and evaluation stage of activity on its owned and optioned mineral properties in Nunavut.
+At February 29, 2020, the Company was in the exploration and evaluation stage of activity on its mineral properties in Nunavut.